Alcohol Rehab: What to Expect at American Addiction Centers

 First, consider what you need to bring such as your picture ID and insurance card.

 In general, you need enough clothing for 1 to 2 weeks.
 It’s best to pack casual, comfortable clothes that you can layer (in case it’s chilly), pajamas, sneakers and flip-flops.
 Don’t overpack.
-AAC’s facilities have limited storage and some treatment centers, like Laguna Treatment Hospital and AdCare Treatment Centers, have a bag limit—Laguna allows 2; AdCare permits 1.
+AAC’s facilities have limited storage and some treatment centers, like Laguna Treatment Center and AdCare Treatment Centers, have a bag limit—Laguna allows 2; AdCare permits 1.
 However, each facility has laundry facilities and detergent available for you to use.

 Additionally, bring your own new, sealed, unopened toiletries—including shampoo, conditioner, styling products, skincare, body wash, lotions, toothpaste, and makeup.
 All personal hygiene items must be alcohol-free (perfumes and colognes are not permitted).
 You will also need to pack a toothbrush, hairbrush, comb, hair dryer and any other hair styling tools.
 Recovery First Treatment Center does not allow toiletries to be brought in and provides you with shampoo, conditioner, and soap.